-SANDRA E. LANEY Director since 1986 Aae: 55

-Ms. Laney is Senior Vice President and the Chief Administrative Officer of the Company and has held these positions since November 1993 and May 1991, respectively.
+Sandra E. Laney Director since 1986 Age: 58 Ms. Laney is an Executive Vice President and the Chief Administrative Officer of the Company and has held these positions since May 2001 and May 1991, respectively.
+Previously, from November 1993 until May 2001, she held the position of Senior Vice President of the Company.
 She is a director of Omnicare.